 This session covers the basics: how to find a program that will complement your academic and professional goals, the application process, financial aid and scholarships available for study abroad.
 Sessions are scheduled regularly and last approximately 35 minutes.
 They are held at the Office of Global Experiences, in McCutchan 201 and online!

 If you have questions about Global Pathways or need to schedule an individual session, call 262-472-5759.

-Global Pathways Info Sessions are held at regularly-scheduled times while classes are in session.
-Fall 2020 scheduled in-person sessions are in McCutchan 201:
+Global Pathways Info Sessions are held at regularly-scheduled times.
+Fall 2021 scheduled in-person sessions are in McCutchan 201: